kamal-2508/Kamal-AI-Skin-Expert/README.md

-# 🪷 Kamal — AI Skin & Hair Expert
+# 🪷 Kamal — AI Skin Expert

 A multi-task computer vision + LLM pipeline that analyzes facial skin from a photo and generates a personalized, guardrailed skincare routine.